 - This process will take a few minutes to complete, so wait till this finishes.

 - Lastly, reboot the PC so that changes made so far come into effect.

 Here, all the letters have their specific meanings –

 C:– represent the Disk where the OS is installed.
-You can change this to D:, E: or any depending upon your usage. f- implies fixing the scanned bugs. r- implies detecting the existing problems in the Disk. x- stands for splitting up the disk volume to help the detection process.
+You can change this to D:, E: or other as per your root drive. f- implies fixing the scanned bugs. r- implies detecting the existing problems in the Disk. x- stands for splitting up the disk volume to help the detection process.